23 York Street, Haliburton

 visual art

-Lisa Pararh is a visual artist that is currently turning tea bags into small works of art to be used as bookmarks or diplalyed on their own.
+Lisa Parra is a visual artist that is currently turning tea bags into small works of art to be used as bookmarks or diplalyed on their own.

 painting of two loons by J. Proud